-Students will have two enrollment periods to register for Fall courses (Fall 1 and Fall 2) and two enrollment periods for Spring courses (Spring 1 and Spring 2).
-Summer terms are also available.
-Each Fall 1 and 2 and Spring 1 and 2 terms are 7-weeks in length to complete all coursework, followed by a 1-week enrollment period (see below).
-Courses may be completed in any order (only biblical language courses have prerequisites; e.g. Greek I must be completed prior to Greek II).
+Students will have three enrollment periods to register for Fall, Spring, and Summer semester courses.
+Fall and Spring semester's terms is 15-weeks in length (see schedule below).
+Summer terms are either 7 or 10-weeks which are determined by the student.
+Courses may be completed in any order (only biblical language courses have prerequisites, e.g. Greek I must be completed prior to Greek II).
 Coursework must be submitted to your instructor by the published syllabus course end date.
-Students will have a maximum of 8-years to complete BACS the program.
+Students will have a maximum of 7-years to complete the VIU portion BACS program.
+After that time, students may have to fulfill additional courses work consistent with the current Academic Catalog.